JoeyStanley/jekyll-for-designers/_posts/2021-06-16-kohler-tapes-update.md

 Again, that's at least based on the 28 tapes I've listened to.
 This information was not written on the outside of the tape, so I can only get it in the audio itself.
 If they don't say it explicitly, I can usually get enough information about the person to look up census records and get a confirmed date.

 ▼ Here's the spread of confirmed birth years.
-They're color-coded by generation cohort in case that's meaninful to you.
-I estimated everyone would be born between 1900 and 1940, so this is just slightly younger than I anticipated.
+They're color-coded by generation cohort in case that's meaningful to you.
+I estimated everyone would be born between 1900 and 1940, so that was pretty close being right.

 <img width = "100%" src="/images/plots/kohler_tapes/birth_years.jpg">

-### Places of birth: Mostly Wasatch County
+### Places of birth: mostly Wasatch County

 Once again, that's based on the 28 tapes so far.
-Most people are from Wasatch County (Heber, Charleston, Daniel, Walsburg) but lots of other places in Utah represented.
+Wasatch County includes Heber, Charleston, Daniel, and Walsburg.
+Keep in mind these interviews took place in Heber, the county seat of Wasatch County.

-▼ There were 14 different places in just these 28 tapes though.
+▼ Several other places in Utah are represented so far too.
+14 unique cities in just 28 tapes.
 Only one person so far was born outside of Utah.
-Keep in mind these interviews took place in Heber.

 <img width = "50%" src="/images/plots/kohler_tapes/birth_places.jpg">

 ## Looking Ahead

-I won't rehash what I wrote in my earlier blog post, but now that I have some more solid numbers, I can have more solid plans.
+I won't rehash what I wrote in my earlier blog post, but now that I have some more solid numbers, I can have more solid estimate for what I need to get this project done.

-With 631 hours of audio, and a rough estimate of 10 hours of work for every hour of audio, that's 6,310 hours of manual labor needed to transcribe this all.
+With 631 hours of audio and a rough estimate of 10 hours of work for every hour of audio, that's 6,310 hours of manual labor needed to transcribe this all.
 Again, that's about 35% more than I anticipated in February.
 At $15 per hour of work, that's $94,650 in student wages.

 If I can get some more steller RAs like I had this semester, who worked 10 hours a week, that's 631 student-weeks.
 At 15 weeks a semester, that's 42 student-semesters of work.
 If I want this done in two years, that'll take an average of 14 RAs each semester, including summers.
 Anyone who has worked with transcribers knows that retention is not great, so I'll most certainly need more than 14 student helpers and they'll most certainly not last two years.

 This doesn't even include my pipe dream of getting some grad student workers to form a core group of researchers.
 They'd help with supervising and training the transcribers, quality control, other aspects of the data processing (force-aligning, formant-extraction, file management), and analysis.

 Am I already looking at external grants?
 Yes, yes I am.
+And am I already looking at different types of transcription software, methods, speech-to-text programs, and other things to speed this up and/or make it less costly?
+Yes, yes I am.

 ## Immediate Plans

 My first task though is to get as many of the gaps in my metadata spreadsheet filled as quickly as possible.
 I only know the birth years and places for 28 of the 806 people.
 I'd like to get a much more complete picture of what this collection is like before I start prioritizing which tapes to transcribe first.
 Sometimes this information is near the start of the interview but sometimes it's not.
 Not quite sure how to get that information without just listening to all of them.

-Fortunately, I got a grant from the Redd Center for Western Studies to go towards this project.
+Fortunately, I got a grant from the [Redd Center for Western Studies](https://reddcenter.byu.edu) to go towards this project.
 It's about the right amount needed to process enough data for a preliminary linguistic analysis.
 So I hope to get the ball rolling on some transcriptions and metadata extraction.
 Stay tuned for the first results at a conference near you!